icy-obelisk/docker-virt-user/README.md

 ## What is this?

-**This is the setup project for sysadmins/supervisors who want's to create ubuntu docker with conda as a virtual user for each clients/students to use a shared server.** This approach can avoid some clients/students doing destructive changes to OS unintentionally by **not give them a sudo account, just a container** to operate the server resources.
+**This is the setup project for sysadmins/supervisors who wants to create ubuntu docker with conda as a virtual user for each clients/students to use a shared server.** This approach can avoid some clients/students doing destructive changes to OS unintentionally by **not give them a sudo account, just a container** to operate the server resources.

 ## How to use?